Electroweak phase transitions in a $U(1)_D$ extension of the standard model with dimension-six operators: Gravitational waves and LHC signatures: The model

+where $\chi_i$'s ($i=1,2,3,4$) are the would-be Goldstone modes.
+Since we are working in a scenario where the low energy theory contains massive electroweak gauge bosons and a dark photon, therefore, the zero temperature ground state field configuration should be such that both the scalar fields always acquire non-zero vacuum expectation values.
+Hence, in this scenario the region of parameter space of interest to us is such that $(v,w)$ with $v>0 \ \text{and} \ w>0$ corresponds to the global minima of the tree-level potential, where $v$ and $w$ represent the vacuum expectation values of the SM Higgs and additional scalar fields, respectively.
+In the unitary gauge the tree-level potential takes the form

 assuming $c_6=1$.
-Since we are working in a scenario where the low energy theory contains massive electroweak gauge bosons and a dark photon, therefore the zero temperature ground state field configuration should be such that both the scalar fields always acquire non zero vacuum expectation values.
-Hence, in this scenario the region of parameter space of interest to us should be such that $(v,w)$ with $v>0 \ \text{and} \ w>0$ corresponds to the global minima of the tree level potential.
-Here $v$ and $w$ represent the vacuum expectation values of the SM Higgs and additional scalar fields, respectively, defined via following conditions
+The minimization conditions of the above potential which determine $v$ and $w$ can be written as

 In particular, we require $v=v_{_{\text{EW}}}= 246 $ GeV at zero temperature.
 Around this minima ($v_{_{\text{EW}}},w$) one can expand the field $H$ and $\phi$ in terms of the fluctuations $h$ and $s$, respectively as (in the unitary gauge )